mike-oakley/openapi-pydantic/README.md

 ## Use Pydantic classes as schema

 - The [Schema Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#schemaObject)
-  in OpenAPI has definitions and tweaks in JSON Schema, which is hard to comprehend and define a good data class
+  in OpenAPI has definitions and tweaks in JSON Schema, which are hard to comprehend and define a good data class
-- Pydantic already has a good way to [create JSON schema](https://pydantic-docs.helpmanual.io/usage/schema/), let's not re-invent the wheel
+- Pydantic already has a good way to [create JSON schema](https://pydantic-docs.helpmanual.io/usage/schema/).
+  Let's not reinvent the wheel.

 The approach to deal with this:

 1. Use `PydanticSchema` objects to represent the `Schema` in `OpenAPI` object